 “The purpose of client services is to assist clients; however, we may not go about it the same way as most places,” director of client services Janice Yetmar explains.
-“Our CEO and founder, Fred Ode, has always made it a point to go the extra mile for clients.
+“Our founder, Fred Ode, has always made it a point to go the extra mile for clients.
 We aren’t able to be a CPA for them, but we do try to do almost everything else — technology issues, user errors, etc.”

 After all, not every call is as simple as telling a client where to look for a specific report or how to change worker information for different jobs.
 Oftentimes, the issues clients call in with require far more attention.

 “Generally, when we take a call, we log in with a client and look at things for or with them,” Payroll4Construction.com client services team lead Sherry L. Dolowy says.
 “Then we can spot errors in their systems, get to the root cause and help guide clients through the process of fixing issues.”